 - Consequences of infection include deafness, difficulty concentrating and sleeping, or death (which may occur within 12-24 hours of initial symptoms).

-- Prevention includes employing good respiratory etiquette and frequent, thorough handwashing.
+- Prevention includes observing good respiratory hygiene (cough and sneeze etiquette) and frequent, thorough handwashing.

 Epidemics are associated with poverty and crowding.
 This pattern influences vaccination policy and advice to travelers.